pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 ### BlobStore

 BlobStore's name is earthy, but apt indicating that it mainly stores blob data.
-BlobStore consists of three parts
+BlobStore consists of three parts:

 1. **BlobFile**: The file stores blob data.
 2. **BlobStat**: A space manager that is used to find/allocate/free spaces in BlobFile.
 It corresponds one-to-one with the BlobFile.